Table of Contents

 Whether you have earned revenue but not received the cash or have cash coming in that you have not yet earned, use Baremetrics to monitor your revenue performance and sales data.

-Smart Dashboards by Baremetrics makes it easy to collect and visualize all of your sales data so that you always know how much cash you have on hand, which clients have paid, and who you still owe services to.
+Smart Dashboards by Baremetrics make it easy to collect and visualize all of your sales data.
+Then, you'll always know how much cash you have on hand, which clients have paid, and who you still owe services to.

-When you have many clients, some are subscribed on an annual basis while others monthly, with multiple tiers and various add-ons, it can be difficult to calculate your MRR, ARR, LTV, and so much more.
-Thankfully, there is Baremetrics to do all of this for you.
+When you have many clients, some are subscribed annually while others are subscribed monthly, with multiple tiers and various add-ons, it cannot be easy to calculate your MRR, ARR, LTV, and so much more.
+Thankfully, Baremetrics can do all of this for you.

-Baremetrics can even monitor your SaaS quick ratio so you know immediately if your accounts receivables are getting out of control.
-It can even help make sure you collect on delinquent accounts.
+Baremetrics can even monitor your SaaS quick ratio, so you can immediately see if your accounts receivables are getting out of control.
+It can also help ensure that you collect on delinquent accounts.

 Integrating this innovative tool can make financial analysis seamless for your SaaS company, and you can start a free trial today.